Invercargill: Transport

+Invercargill has six bus routes operated by BusSmart INVERCARGILL: Clifton 1, Kingswell 2, Newfield 3, Hargest 4, Waverley 5 and Waikiwi 6.
+The bus routes depart the BusSmart Hub outside Cotton On Group Invercargill on Tay Street.
+BusSmart uses the Bee Card used in most regions of New Zealand.
+There are no buses on Sundays or public holidays.

+The Southerner passenger train previously operated between Christchurch and Invercargill daily, but this ceased operations in 2002 due to low patronage.
+There are currently no passenger rail services.

 Infrastructure and services

 The main hospital in Invercargill is Southland Hospital, located in Kew.
 It is a public hospital operated by the Southern District Health Board.

 The electricity distribution network in the majority of the Invercargill urban area is owned by Electricity Invercargill.
 The network in the suburbs of Waikiwi, Grasmere, Kew and Kingswell, as well as the surrounding rural area, is owned by The Power Company.
 Both networks are operated and maintained by Powernet.
 Electricity is supplied from Transpower's national grid at two substations: Invercargill (Racecourse Road) and North Makarewa.